zoe-walker/Visualizations/docs/visualization-config-json.md

     * The version of this specific visualization, if not specified, the package.json version should be used
 * __Property__: dependencies
     * A list of dependencies that this visualization requires or contains.
 Dependencies listed in the package json file are automatically added to this list.
     * It is possible to include dependencies that are shipped with MooD.
-Dependencies listed by version will be checked against MooD dependecies and included if available.
+Dependencies listed by version will be checked against MooD dependencies and included if available.
 Available dependencies include Apache ECharts, jQuery and jQueryUI.
     * __Note__ - built in MooD dependencies are subject to change in future versions of MooD

     ```JavaScript